spiffe/spire-tutorials/k8s/envoy-x509/README.md

                      cluster_name: spire_agent
 ```

-Similar configurations are set on the both frontend services to establish an mTLS communication.
-Check the configuration of the cluster named `backend` on `k8s/frontend/config/envoy.yaml` and `k8s/frontend-2/config/envoy.yaml`
+Similar configurations are set on both frontend services to establish an mTLS communication.
+Check the configuration of the cluster named `backend` in `k8s/frontend/config/envoy.yaml` and `k8s/frontend-2/config/envoy.yaml`.

 ## Create Registration Entries

 In order to get X.509 certificates issued by SPIRE, the services must be registered.
-We achieve this by creating registration entries at the SPIRE Server for each of our workloads.
+We achieve this by creating registration entries on the SPIRE Server for each of our workloads.
 Let's use the following Bash script:

 ```console
    $ bash create-registration-entries.sh
 ```

 Once the script is run, the list of created registration entries will be shown.
-Note that there are other registration entries created at the [Kubernetes Quickstart Tutorial](../quickstart/).
+Note that there are other registration entries created by the [Kubernetes Quickstart Tutorial](../quickstart/).
 The important ones here are the three new entries belonging to each of our workloads:

 ```console
    ...